 CLEANING THE GREASE FILTERS

 The grease filters should be removed and cleaned often, at least once a month.

-1. To remove grease filters, slide each filter to the side, then pull filters downward.
+To remove grease filters, slide each filter to the side.
+Pull filters downward and push to the other side.
 The filter will drop out.